This policy procedure was amended on May 3, 2023

 a) Use of Video: (Criteria & Guidelines)

 i.
-Video submissions are only allowed to assist in investigations that Hockey Saskatchewan is responsible for.
+Video submissions are only allowed to assist in investigations that Hockey Saskatchewan is responsible for and has direct jurisdiction.

 ii.
-Videos must be submitted through a Hockey Saskatchewan Member (MHA, Senior Team, Minor Hockey League, Junior/Senior League)
+Videos must be first reviewed and if appropriate then submitted through a Hockey Saskatchewan Member (MHA, Senior Team, Minor Hockey League, Junior/Senior League)

 iii.
-Video submissions are not allowed for game play situations (goal disputes/off-sides/icing etc.)
+Video submissions are not accepted by Hockey Saskatchewan for game play situations (goal disputes/off-sides/icing etc.)

 iv.
-Video submissions are not intended to appeal a referee's discretion (game play related)
+Video submissions are not intended to appeal a referee's discretion (game play related – including minor/major/match discretion)

 v.
-Video submissions will be considered to assist the investigations of any suspension related infractions covered by the rules and regulations of Hockey Saskatchewan and Hockey Canada.
+Video submissions may be considered to assist the investigations of any suspension related infractions covered by the rules and regulations of Hockey Saskatchewan and Hockey Canada.

 vi.
-Video submissions will be considered to assist investigations when player safety or injury is involved or potentially involved.
+Video submissions may be considered to assist investigations when player safety or injury is involved or potentially involved.

 vii.
 Hockey Saskatchewan will not undertake in the creation of any video or audio (only deal with what is provided)

 viii.
-Hockey Saskatchewan - Discipline Officer (or designate) of the investigations would have sole discretion as to a video submission being legitimate (not altered) and appropriate to the investigation on an ad hoc basis. (not all video has to be considered when submitted).
+Hockey Saskatchewan - Discipline Chair (or designate) of the investigations has sole discretion as to a video submission being legitimate (not altered) and appropriate to the investigation on an ad hoc basis. (not all video will considered when submitted).

 ix.
 A video/audio segment is considered to have the same value as a written or verbal statement and the relevancy to any investigation.